lxc/incus-os/doc/index.md

-# Incus OS documentation
+# IncusOS
-Incus OS is still in early alpha development.
+IncusOS is still in early alpha development.
 The instructions below are there to help try it out, mostly for testing purposes as new features get added.

 ## System Requirements

-Incus OS is designed to provide an extremely secure environment in which to run Incus.
+IncusOS is designed to provide an extremely secure environment in which to run Incus.
 It requires a lot of modern system features and will not function properly on older unsupported systems.